pdm-project/awesome-pdm/README.md

 - [setup-pdm](https://github.com/pdm-project/setup-pdm) - A GitHub Action that installs pdm properly for all Python versions
 - [tox-pdm](https://github.com/pdm-project/tox-pdm) - A plugin for tox that utilizes PDM as the package manager and installer
 - [VSCode PDM Task Provider](https://marketplace.visualstudio.com/items?itemName=knowsuchagency.pdm-task-provider) - VSCode Task provider for PDM
-- [Mina](https://github.com/GreyElaina/Mina): a monorepo-like implementation, which act as a hacking agent of `pdm-pep517`.
+- [Mina](https://github.com/GreyElaina/Mina) - a monorepo-like implementation, which act as a hacking agent of `pdm-pep517`
+- [sync_with_pdm](https://github.com/floatingpurr/sync_with_pdm) - a `pre-commit` hook to keep PDM-managed packages and pre-commit hooks in sync

 ## Articles